das-l/contao-page_images_navigation/README.md

-Contao Extension "page_images_navigation"
+Contao Extension "Page Images Navigation"
 =========================================

-Add menus with images
+Add menus with images.
+This is a friendly fork of `Ruudt/contao-page_images_navigation` with the purpose of supporting Contao 4.

 ## Intro ##

 This extension allows to add a menu that contains or entirely consists of images.
-The images are administered through the page_images extension which allows to even use random images and fallback images.
-The page_images extension will be installed automatically if installed through the extension repository.
+The images are administered through the Page Images extension which allows to even use random images and fallback images.
+The Page Images extension will be installed automatically if installed through the Contao Manager or using Composer directly.

-##Possibilities##
+## Possibilities ##

 Menu with icons,
 Menu consisting of only images
 Could also be used to display webstore categories for Isotope E-commerce.
-Examples of this extension at: http://decoxpress.nl (category-menu inside main column of "Webwinkel" and icons inside footer)

 ## Usage ##

 First setup the pageimages extension.
-Then create ort edit naviagtion modules as usual, but instead of the normal "Navigation menu" type choose "Navigation menu with images".
+Then create or edit navigation modules as usual, but instead of the normal "Navigation menu" type choose "Navigation menu with images".
 You can now choose images category and setup size.
-Further cusomization through the templates.
+Further customization through the templates.

 ## Dependencies ##

-Pageimages 3.0 or newer
+srhinow/contao-page-images-bundle 0.0.3 or newer
-Contao 3.0 or newer.
+Contao 4.4 or newer.